hydroper-jet/lang/spec/spec-1.0.md

 ### 1.3.1.
 String encoding

-The String data type uses an implementation-defined encoding and is supported by a CharIndex data type representing an index into any string.
+The String data type uses an implementation-defined encoding and is supported by a CharIndex data type representing a string index into it.
+CharIndex holds the original string and the integer index.
+CharIndex defines a `next()` method that walks Unicode Scalar Values in the encoded string, returning the final CharIndex.

 The following variable `x` is a string ranging from the second character to the end of another string:

 ```
-const string2 = string1.substring(CharIndex(0).next(string1, 1));
+const string2 = string1.substring(string1.firstIndex.next(1));
 ```

 Further examples: